data61/gossamer/README.md

         g++ cmake libboost-all-dev pandoc \
 	zlib1g-dev libbz2-dev libsqlite3-dev
 ```
+It should run on any recent standard 64 bit Linux environment, with as little as
+2 GB of free RAM.

+For best performance, we recommend using a machine with 16-32 GB of RAM.

-It does not build on Ubuntu 14 because the default version of Boost was built
+Gossamer does not build on Ubuntu 14 because the default version of Boost was built
 with the incorrect ABI.